Adam West: Batman

 Producer William Dozier cast West as Batman/Bruce Wayne in the television series Batman, in part after seeing him perform as the James Bond-like spy Captain Q in a Nestlé Quik commercial.
 West was in competition with Lyle Waggoner for the Batman role.

 The popular campy show ran on ABC from 1966 to 1968; a feature-length film version directed by Leslie H. Martinson was released in 1966.

 In 1966, West released a novelty song Miranda as his Batman character.

 Also in character, West appeared in a public service announcement in which he encouraged schoolchildren to heed then-President Lyndon B. Johnson's call for them to buy U.S. savings stamps, a children's version of U.S. savings bonds, to support the Vietnam War.

-In 1970, West was considered for the role of James Bond by producer Albert Broccoli for the film Diamonds Are Forever.
+In 1970, West was considered for the role of James Bond by United Artists for the films Diamonds Are Forever and Live and Let Die.
+West would decline the role however as he felt Bond should be British.

 Post-Batman career

-After his high-profile role, West, along with Burt Ward and Yvonne Craig (who played crime-fighting sidekicks Robin and Batgirl), were typecast; all three found it difficult to find other roles.
+After his high-profile role, West, along with Burt Ward and Yvonne Craig (who played crime-fighting sidekicks Robin and Batgirl), was typecast; all three found it difficult to find other roles.
 West's first post-Caped Crusader role was in the film The Girl Who Knew Too Much (1969).
 His lead performance against type as cynical tough guy Johnny Cain did not erode his Batman image; the film was a box office disappointment.

 For a time, West made a living from personal appearances as Batman.
 In 1974, when Ward and Craig reprised their Batman roles for a TV public-service announcement about equal pay for women, West did not participate; instead, Dick Gautier appeared as Batman.
 After the series had ended, he appeared as Batman in a skit for the Memphis-based United States Wrestling Association, where he engaged in a war of words with Jerry "The King" Lawler while wearing the cowl and a tracksuit, and even name-dropping Spider-Man.

 West subsequently appeared in the theatrical films The Marriage of a Young Stockbroker (1971), The Specialist (1975), Hooper (as himself; 1978), The Happy Hooker Goes Hollywood (1980), One Dark Night (1983) and Young Lady Chatterley II (1985).
 West also appeared in such television films as The Eyes of Charles Sand (1972), Poor Devil (1973), Nevada Smith (1975), For the Love of It (1980) and I Take These Men (1983).

 West split his time between residences in Palm Springs, California, and Ketchum, Idaho.